 - Ochratoxin A: is a Mycotoxin that’s commonly found in coffee as well as cereals, bread, fruits, spices, and even beer.
 This type of Mycotoxin can also be transmitted to eggs and meat via contaminated feed.
 Penicillium and Aspergillus produce Ochratoxin.

-Methods of Processing & Roasting Coffee Beans Changes The Quality
+Methods of Processing & Roasting Coffee Beans Changes The Quality For The Safest Coffee

 Coffee beans are not really beans.
 They are the seeds of berries, known as a “cherry.”
 These seeds are locked inside a berry and removing them can be challenging.
-Different processes can change the flavor, acidity and amount of mycotoxins are inside.
+Different processes can change the flavor, acidity, and amount of mycotoxins are inside.

 - Wet Method: Coffee is pulped and then rinsed in water removing layers of fructose and sucrose.
 This method allows the acidity to be prominent.